Clothes Smell Like Wet Dog After Drying

 Moisture in the Dryer’s Components: A primary cause of the wet dog smell is moisture trapped in the dryer’s lint trap or filter.
 When moisture lingers in these areas, it encourages the growth of mold and mildew, which emit a musty odor.
 Regular cleaning of the lint trap and filter is crucial to prevent this issue.
 It’s essential to remove and clean the lint trap after every load and check for any additional moisture or residue that might be present in the dryer drum.

 Detergent Buildup in the Washing Machine: Sometimes, the problem originates in the washing machine rather than the dryer.
 Excessive or improperly rinsed detergent can leave a residue on clothes, which then develops a musty odor when heated in the dryer.
 This is particularly common in non-front-loading washing machines where rinse cycles may be less effective.
-Ensuring that the right amount of detergent is used and that the washing machine is functioning correctly can mitigate this issue.
+Ensuring that the right amount of detergent is used and that the washing machine is functioning correctly can mitigate this issue and making sure you know the latest tips on cleaning a smelly washing machine.

 Residue from Fabric Softeners and Detergents: Residues from fabric softeners and detergents that aren’t completely rinsed out during the wash cycle can contribute to the odor.
 These residues can react under the heat of the dryer, leading to the wet dog smell.
 Moderating the use of these products and opting for milder, more natural options can help.